Rayhan-Pervej/Calcudoku-Solver/README.md

 ### Forward Checking Integration

-The current implementation of the Calcudoku Solver relies on backtracking to explore potential solutions.
-However, forward checking can be integrated as a future improvement to enhance the solver's efficiency.
-By eliminating invalid numbers for future cells during the solving process, forward checking can reduce unnecessary computations and make the algorithm faster, particularly for larger or more complex puzzles.
+The current implementation of the Calcudoku Solver utilizes backtracking to explore potential solutions.
+A basic form of forward checking is present in the code, where invalid numbers for the current cell are pruned before attempting assignments.
+This is achieved through the checkValid function, which ensures that assigned numbers comply with the rules of rows, columns, and block constraints.

+However, the forward checking in this implementation is limited in scope.
+It does not actively propagate constraints to future cells.
+In other words, while the solver eliminates invalid numbers for the current cell, it does not dynamically update the potential domains of unassigned cells based on the current assignment.

 ---

 ## Contributing

 Feel free to fork this repository, make improvements, and submit a pull request!
-Whether you want to optimize the algorithm, add new features, or enhance documentation, your contributions are welcome.
+Whether you want to optimize the algorithm, add new features your contributions are welcome.

 ---